CNAG-Biomedical-Informatics/pheno-ranker/utils/bff_pxf_simulator/README.md

 # SUMMARY

-A script that creates a JSON array of random BFF/PXF
+A script that creates a JSON array of random BFF/PXF.

+For complex properties we only implemented `diseases,phenotypicFeatures` and `treatments`.
+Depending on the user's adoption we might implement more.

 # INSTALLATION

+(only needed if you did not install `Pheno-Ranker`)

     $ cpanm --sudo --installdeps .